- by Bryan Veldboom - updated on 6/1/2021

 You should also consider the advantages of going with an AGM (Absorbed Glass Mat) replacement option, regardless of your power needs.
 AGM batteries are completely sealed, enabling them to be mounted in a variety of positions.
 They also recharge faster, last longer and are more powerful than flooded battery options.
 Plus, they're more resistant to vibrations and extreme temperatures.

 Looking for the best of the best?
-Batteries Plus’ exclusive brand X2Power outperforms other AGM options.
-These are few of the advantages X2Power batteries have to offer:
+Batteries Plus’ exclusive X2Power brand lithium batteries outperform all other batteries on the market.
+These are a few of the advantages X2Power lithium batteries have to offer:

 Now that you've determined which battery is right for you, here are a few tips to help you maintain it.